 According to a recent survey, most Americans believe that moving is the most stressful event they’ve ever experienced.
 To make matters more complicated, people often decide to move because of a major life change, such as getting married, changing jobs or starting/graduating from school.
-While there’s no way to completely take the hassle out of moving to a new city or home, you can make the process a whole lot easier on your nerves.
-In this article, we’ll share our favorite tips on how to make moving less stressful.
+While there’s no way to completely take the hassle out of moving to a new city or home, you can make the process a whole lot less stressful.
+In this article, we’ll share our favorite tips on how to make moving easier on the nerves, whether you’re in the packing stages or trying to adjust to your new city.

 1. Create a To-Do List and Timeline